 Whatever it is that I have, the point is to move forward.
 There is no point in dwelling on the issue.
 Yes, it is super annoying that I have this phobia, but it is not the end of the world.
-I’m choosing to live the life that I want to live; which means I’m going to travel as much as I can.
+I’m choosing to live the life I want to live, which means I will travel as much as I can.
 I’m going to do whatever it takes to cope with it and get over it.
-I’m still going to travel because there are a lot of places I haven’t been!
+I’m still going to travel because there are a lot of places I haven’t been to!

-If you like to share your story, leave a comment below, or you can always contact me privately.
+If you like to share your story, comment below, or you can contact me privately.